 where we have assumed the optimal case where the momentum is imparted along a single direction.
 Since the characteristic value inferred is less than the minimum allowed kick value of roughly $13\,\rm{km\,s}^{-1}$, we conclude a merger kick alone is likely insufficient.

-On timescales of roughly $10\,$kyr after the white dwarf merger, the merger remnant is expected to form an iron core and explode (as a Type Ic supernova, since the envelope -- consisting of the previously disrupted white dwarf -- is hydrogen/helium-poor), leaving behind a neutron star \citep[e.g.,][]{Shen2015, Schwab2016,Schwab2021}.
+On timescales of roughly $10\,$kyr after the white dwarf merger, the merger remnant is expected to undergo an \bf electron-capture or iron core-collapse supernova explosion (as a Type Ic supernova, since the envelope -- consisting of the previously disrupted white dwarf -- is hydrogen/helium-poor), leaving behind a neutron star \citep[e.g.,][]{Shen2015, Schwab2016,Schwab2021}.
 During the supernova, a momentum kick of velocity, $v_{\rm k}^{\rm SN}$, is expected to be imparted to the newborn neutron star associated with explosion asymmetries \citep[e.g.,][]{BlondinMezzacappa2006}.
 Neutron star natal kick velocities associated with standard iron CCSNe are expected to be of order a few $100\,\rm{km\,s}^{-1}$ \citep[e.g.,][]{Hobbs2005}.
-However, standard CCSN physics may not necessarily apply to the collapse of white dwarf merger remnants.
-For instance, \citet{Tauris2015} demonstrated that for such ultra-stripped SNe, the amount of ejecta is quite small compared to standard SN explosions, which plausibly may result in a relatively weak impulse on the proto-neutron star.
+However, standard iron CCSN physics may not necessarily apply to the collapse of white dwarf merger remnants.
+For instance, \citet{Tauris2015} demonstrated that, for ultra-stripped SNe with very low ejecta mass compared to standard SNe, the explosion may result in a relatively weak impulse on the neutron star.
 Previous studies have demonstrated kick velocities associated with ultra-stripped SNe of $\lesssim50\,\rm{km\,s}^{-1}$ \citep[e.g.,][]{Tauris2015,Suwa2015, Tauris2017,Janka2017,De2018}, inferred in part through the measured orbital properties of known double neutron star systems \citep[e.g.,][]{Tauris2006,Ferdman2013}.
 Interestingly, this is consistent with our inferred range of allowed velocities.

 Although this discussion is intended only as a rough estimate of the allowed kick velocity value (for example, we have not incorporated uncertainties in the underlying white dwarf merger rate or in the potential profile of the host cluster), we tentatively suggest these arguments as evidence for an ultra-stripped-SN-like natal kick connected with the formation of the M81 FRB source.
 In principle, with a larger sample of in-cluster FRBs with observed offsets and host cluster properties, neutron star natal kick velocities may be further constrained in this manner.